-It’s not a maze, so you’ll have no problems finding your way around it, and if you get bored and want to leave, you just walk straight to follow your path out.
+It’s supposed to give you a feel and symbolise the loneliness and disorientation felt by Jewish people during the Holocaust.
+It’s not a maze, so you’ll have no problems finding your way around it, and when you decide you want to leave, just walk straight to follow your path out.
 The only problem is if you are with someone and they take a turning or 2, as happened with my boyfriend – it is very difficult to try and find them!
 I just kept walking until I was out of the pillars, and waited for him to reappear!
 There is also a museum under the memorial offering more information about the victims of the Holocaust, which is really interesting and eye-opening.

 I would definitely recommend a visit here, even if you don’t want to visit the museum.
 There are no entrance fees or opening times, so you are free to visit whenever and for however long you like.
 Plus, it’s really interesting to experience the eeriness of the memorial, even when the nearby road is loud and lively.

 Have you visited the Holocaust Memorial?
 What did you think?